pavan-srikar/Rfiles/README.md

 ## ⚠️ Disclaimer

 This tool is intended for *authorized* testing and administrative purposes only.
-Don't run this for any hacking purposes.
+Don't use this for any hacking purposes.

 ---